COVID-19 VACCINATION UPDATE:

 information about the v-safe vaccine monitoring system if you are interested

 Q: If I have already had COVID-19 and recovered, do I still need to get

-people who had COVID-19 should get a COVID-19 vaccine at this time.
-We
+Practices state that people who have had COVID-19 should get a COVID-19

 Q: How do I get proof of vaccination if I lost the card I was given?